Lesson 1 of5

 SO WHAT?

-This letter expresses the gospel in rich, varied, and powerful ways and then draws from it interesting, complex, and specific implications for how Christians might think about living faithfully in their society.
-The distance between 1 Peter’s context in the first century and the context of the modern world is huge in many ways, requiring us to avoid making too easy applications of the letter’s words to our own lives.
-On the other hand, the daring and creative ways in which the letter works out its view of faith and life challenge us to take these ideas seriously and to think with equal daring and creativity regarding the challenges facing Christians today.
+This letter expresses the gospel in varied and powerful ways and then draws from it interesting implications for how Christians might think about living faithfully in their society.
+The distance between 1 Peter’s context in the first century and the context of the modern world is huge, and it requires us to think critically about the applications of the letter’s words to our own lives.
+The daring and creative ways in which the letter works out its view of faith and life challenge us to take these ideas seriously and to think with equal daring and creativity regarding the challenges facing Christians today.

 WHERE DO I FIND IT?